CubiCasa/cubicasa-android-sdk-example-project/README.md

 ### 66, "Unable to get correct values for the device's position."
 Received if ARCore is unable to return correct values for the device's position.
 The scan files will be deleted (code 15) and CubiCapture will be finished after this (code 5).

+### 67, "Location Services are off."
+Received if the device has Location Services turned off on start.
+Only received if true north detection is enabled and `ACCESS_FINE_LOCATION` permission is granted.

+### 68, "Not able to get true north because Location Services were still off once recording was started."
+Received if the device had Location Services turned off once recording was started.
+Only received if true north detection is enabled and `ACCESS_FINE_LOCATION` permission is granted.

+### 69, "Sensor is reporting true north data with low or unreliable accuracy.
+Not saving these true north values."
+Received if the sensor is reporting true north data with low or unreliable accuracy.
+These values cannot be trusted so true north detection is not saving these values.
+Only received if true north detection is enabled and running.